 In September 2016, in Oslo, Renault handed over the keys to its 100,000th vehicle: a ZOE belonging to the father of a Norwegian family.
 At the same time, the company made a remarkable announcement at the Paris Motor Show: the launch of the 2nd generation of ZOEs, complete with the new Z.E.
 40 battery and its 400 km NEDC(2) range, equivalent to 300 km in real urban and suburban use.
 It hit the market the following month.
 Now no other consumer electric vehicle could complete with the ZOE in terms of range.

 In January 2017, Renault Pro+ announced three new models to be sold between 2017 and 2018: a new ZOE company car, new Kangoo Z.E. and the Master Z.E., a large van perfectly suited to last kilometre deliveries.
-Henceforth, Renault Pro+ had the largest range of electric utility vehicles on the market, if you include the Twizy Cargo.
+Henceforth, Renault Pro+ had the largest range of electric utility vehicles on the market.

 In February 2018, Renault launched its new 80 kW R110 electric engine, the first approved according to the WLTP protocol.